vonovak/react-native-theme-control/docs/readme-internal.md

 Sets the background color of the ApplicationWindow (iOS) or the current Activity (Android).
 This is useful with React Navigation to prevent [white flashes when navigating](https://github.com/react-navigation/react-navigation/issues/10951) on Android, or to control the background color users see when presenting a modal on iOS.

+You need to specify the background color for light and dark mode separately.

 #### Parameters

 | Name | Type |